 does not invade or spread.

 Hodgkin lymphoma is more common in men and people ages 15-40 and over 55 years of age.
-Factors that increase your chance of getting Hodgkin lymphoma include: Family history
+Other factors that may increase your chance of Hodgkin lymphoma include: Family history

 History of infectious